redhat-developer/kam/docs/FAQ/GitopsFAQ.md

 $ argocd repo add https://gitlab.example.com/my-org/my-gitops-repo.git --username git --password <auth token> --insecure-skip-server-verification
 ```

-Also, if you're using the optional _commit-status-tracker_ controller, please see the [documentation](https://github.com/tektoncd/experimental/tree/master/commit-status-tracker#private-git-repository-hosts) for further help, if you're getting an error `x509: certificate signed by unknown authority`.

 ## The secrets in my Git repository are encrypted, how do I backup the key?

 https://github.com/bitnami-labs/sealed-secrets#how-can-i-do-a-backup-of-my-sealedsecrets